CHICAGO (WLS) -- A Chicago teenager is helping pave the way for women in a relatively new sport.

 After years of commuting between Lake Placid and Chicago for training, Chan races closer to making history this weekend.

-Chicago teen Maya Chan competes for USA Luge at Winter Youth Olympic Games in Switzerland
+Chicago teen Maya Chan places 4th for USA Luge at Winter Youth Olympic Games in Switzerland

 More TOP STORIES News